mahyingqi123/RAG-Implementation/README.md

 # RAG-Implementation
-This repository contains an implementation of an RAG project
+This repository contains an implementation of an RAG + VectorDB project